Performative Prediction in a Stateful World: INTRODUCTION

-Consider the following example: individuals applying for loans manipulate their features to receive favorable results from a published classifier.
-The cost of this manipulation depends not only on the classifier, but also on the previous feature state of the individual.
-As the bank updates their criteria for creditworthiness, new features may become important.
-Without recording the previous state, we cannot model the strategic behavior of individuals in the current state.
+Consider the following example: individuals applying for loans manipulate their features to receive favorable results from a bank.
+These actions depend not only on the bank's classifier, but also on the previous feature state of the individual.
+As the bank updates its criteria for creditworthiness, new features may become important.
+Furthermore, when a new classifier is published, different groups in the target population acquire information and adapt their behavior at different rates, so that repeated application of the same classification model may result in continued distribution shifts.
+We propose a performativity framework that allows for such history dependence.

-In addition, repeated classification can induce structural changes and affect individuals over generations.
-For example, learning to code is increasingly easy with courses that offer pay-when-employed programs, and efforts are underway to make programming qualifications more accessible for minority groups; such qualifications were harder to obtain ten years ago.
-These changes are not just the result of current policies, but also of the long history of classification.
-Finally, when a new classifier is published, different groups in the target population acquire information and adapt their behavior at different rates, so that repeated application of the same classification model may still result in a distribution shift.

-\subsection{Our framework}
+\subsection{Our Framework}

-We cast the phenomenon of performativity in repeated decision-making as an online learning game \cite{shalev_schwartz}.
-This view differs slightly from that of Perdomo et al., and we find it captures well the dynamics of performativity and eases our discussion.
-At round $t$, the learner/institution chooses a classifier $\theta_t$ to publish.
-In response, the adversary/environment picks a distribution $d_t$ over labeled samples.
-The institution then suffers loss $\E_{Z\sim d_t}[\ell(Z;\theta_t)]$ for some fixed loss function $\ell$.
-We ignore finite-sample issues and assume that the institution observes the distribution directly.
+We cast the phenomenon of performativity in repeated decision-making as an online learning game \parencite{shalev_schwartz}.
+At round $t$, the institution chooses a classifier $\theta_t$ to publish.
+In response, the adversary picks a distribution $d_t$ over labeled samples.
+The institution then suffers loss $\E_{z\sim d_t}[\ell(z;\theta_t)]$ for some fixed loss function $\ell$.
+Per convention, we also refer to loss as ``risk.''
+For now, we set aside finite-sample issues and assume that the institution observes the distribution directly.

 Standard online learning assumes that the adversary may be malicious and pick whichever distribution causes the greatest loss.
 To model state and performativity, we propose a weaker adversary that responds according to a \textit{transition map} $\Tr(;)$, mapping classifier-distribution pairs to distributions.
 The transition map is fixed but a priori unknown to the institution.
-If the institution plays $\theta$ and the previous distribution played by the adversary was $d$, the adversary must respond with
+If the institution plays $\theta$ and the previous distribution played by the adversary was $d$, the adversary responds with

 We denote by $\theta_1, \theta_2, \dots$ the classifiers played by the institution, and by $d_1, d_2, \dots$ the distributions played by the adversary.